kannan-prodapt/fashion_semantic_search/README.md

   This layered approach produces more reliable results, especially in edge-cases where pure vector search may “miss” critical exclusions or inclusions.

 - **Endpoint Choices:**
-  `/v1/search_sql` offers the fastest runtime, suitable for applications that need an instant response or just structured retrieval, while `/v1/search` (hybrid) offers higher quality ranking at some computational cost.
+  `/v1/search_sql` offers the fastest runtime, suitable for applications that need an instant response or just structured retrieval, while `/v1/search` (hybrid) offers higher quality ranking at s[...]

 ### Streamlit for Interactive Prototyping